ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 # Shinrei Jusatsushi Taromaru (Psychic Killer Taromaru) English Patch
-An English patch for the Sega Saturn Japanese exclusive, Shinrei Jusatsushi Taromaru.
+An English patch for the Sega Saturn Japanese exclusive, <a href=https://en.wikipedia.org/wiki/Shinrei_Jusatsushi_Tar%C5%8Dmaru>Shinrei Jusatsushi Taromaru.

 Also known as Psychic Killer Taromaru or Psychic Assassin Taromaru.
 "Psychic Killer Taromaru" seems to have gained steam as the colloquial Western name, so I'm rolling with that.

 ## **Overview**
 This patched was created mostly as testbed for my Saturn romhacking skills, to see if I could easily find and update textures.
 To that end, the following changes have been made: